Here are all the winners from the Grammys 2022 – rolling list

 Sérgio Assad, Clarice Assad & Third Coast Percussion – ‘Archetypes’

-Yo-Yo Ma & Emanuel Ax – ‘Beethoven: Cello Sonatas – Hope Amid Tears’
+Yo-Yo Ma & Emanuel Ax – ‘Beethoven: Cello Sonatas – Hope Amid Tears’ – winner

 Imani Winds – ‘Bruits’